sourcegraph/handbook/content/departments/finance/process/ap.md

 ##### What are the reviewers looking for?

 **Security**
--What type of information is being shared with the vendor: customer data, sourcegraph data, both?
+- What type of information is being shared with the vendor: customer data, sourcegraph data, both?
--Security compliance certifications like ISO27001 or SOC 2.
+- Security compliance certifications like ISO27001 or SOC 2.
--Encryption standards of data at rest and in transit (transport layer security).
+- Encryption standards of data at rest and in transit (transport layer security).
--Clear measures around confidentiality, integrity, availability, and resilience of processing systems and services.
+- Clear measures around confidentiality, integrity, availability, and resilience of processing systems and services.
--Clear process in case of a security incident and the reporting to Sourcegraph.
+- Clear process in case of a security incident and the reporting to Sourcegraph.
--Ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.
+- Ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.
--Periodic testing on security, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.
+- Periodic testing on security, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.

 **Legal**
--MSA, DPA, Order form or SOW
+- MSA, DPA, Order form or SOW
--Review when annual spend is over $100,000, or annual spend is over $1,000 and vendor receives (a) customer data or (b) teammate personal data
+- Review when annual spend is over $100,000, or annual spend is over $1,000 and vendor receives (a) customer data or (b) teammate personal data
--Typical customer data includes customer source code, repo names, support tickets, customer logs, incident data, etc.
+- Typical customer data includes customer source code, repo names, support tickets, customer logs, incident data, etc.
--Typical teammate personal data includes login information, username, email, name, address, etc.
+- Typical teammate personal data includes login information, username, email, name, address, etc.

 **TechOps**
--Okta provisioning and/or SAML available?
+- Okta provisioning and/or SAML available?
--If no, how is access protected
+- If no, how is access protected

 **Finance/Budget**
--Amount
+- Amount
--Contract and Commercial Terms
+- Contract and Commercial Terms

 ##### System/Relationship Owner Responsibilities